I’d like to share a lesson learnt from a failed exercise prescription and how I adapted to make a difference to the patient’s life.

 Interestingly she asked me:

 “Why didn’t anyone ask me these questions before?”
-She had finally connected to her own reasons for doing the exercises and this influenced her decision making on a daily basis.
+She had finally connected to her own reasons for doing the exercises and this influenced her decision-making on a daily basis.

-Now she looked at the program and was realistic about what she could successfully commit to doing.
+She looked at the program and was realistic about what she could successfully commit to doing.
 She had been given a range of excellent exercises but there was no way they were all going to get done in a day.